• Skip to primary navigation

 Disability Rights in New Mexico

-Laws like the Individuals with Disabilities in Education Act ensure your child an education equivalent to what other children receive, to the fullest possible extent.[3]
+Laws like the Individuals with Disabilities in Education Act ensure your child an education equivalent to what other children receive, to the fullest extent.[4]

-New Mexico Cerebral Palsy Lawyers Win Cases
+New Mexico Cerebral Palsy Lawyers Advocate for Families

 These lawyers are working hard every day for their clients to win justice for children who suffered because of the mistakes made by trusted medical professionals.
 In one of these cases, lawyers are fighting for a child born in 2012.